digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

 The main differences between this firmware and the original Disobey 2019 firmware are:

-- minor differences in managing the leds on the board, due to slightly different circuits;
+- minor differences in managing the LEDs on the board, due to slightly different circuits;

 - increased the USB/UART buffer size from 64 bytes to 1024 bytes, to
   prevent dropping bytes during serial communication at 115200 bps;

-- the serial bridge (from USB/UART to ESP32 Uart interface) has been rewritten to be non blocking and to use a small buffer, to prevent dropping bytes during serial transmission.
+- the serial bridge (from USB/UART to ESP32 Uart interface) has been rewritten to be non-blocking and to use a small buffer, to prevent dropping bytes during serial transmission.

 These modifications allow to use the Arduino IDE to program the ESP32,